tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 NRP Identifier (NRP-ID):
-: an identifier that is globally unique within an NRP domain and that can be used in the control plane to identify the resources associated with the NRP.
+: an identifier that is globally unique within an NRP domain and that can be used in the control or management plane to identify the resources associated with the NRP.

 NRP Capable Node:
 : a node that supports one of the NRP modes described in this document.